Iza-H/FinancialService/README.md

 *Examples are also availables in a larger format (mov, gif) in the folder Resources

-2. Saving data in the MongoDB, which was sent using POST method, and automatic update of the website, but this time the example shows a responsive behaviour of the website:
+II.
+Saving data in the MongoDB, which was sent using POST method, and automatic update of the website, but this time the example shows a responsive behaviour of the website:

 Sent data in the example: